rschristopher/rschristopher.github.io/src/criticisms/index.md

  sufficiently true that its
  dominance is inevitable?*

+This alone is a better critique than any of the tired tropes found in an otherwise reputable media outlets --
+ Bitcoin cannot be just "the best sound money", it must be ungovernable, completely unstoppable by any centralizing power.
+With that in mind, and
-In order to provide a better sense of criticism, potentially even constructive criticism, we will steel-man the common critiques as well as explore reasonable and valid criticisms of Bitcoin.
+ in order to provide a better sense of criticism, potentially even constructive criticism, we will steel-man the common critiques as well as explore reasonable and valid criticisms of Bitcoin.
-And in all cases we will tackle the strongest version of each argument, avoiding the typical inept stupidity found in most Bitcoin critics.
+And in all cases we will tackle the strongest version of each argument, completely avoiding the typical inept stupidity found in most Bitcoin critics.